 "You could get out now," he said quietly.
 "Nothing's keeping you here."

 She stiffened, and he winced.
 Crap.
 She sat up and pulled away, whipping around to look him dead in the eye with a glare cold as ice.

 "I'm not talking about this again!" she snapped.

-He took her hands in his own and looked her in the eye.
+He took her hands in an effort to calm her down, prying open her fingers and smoothing them out with his own.
 "It's not forever.
-I'll get out when we're caught, but you could go ahead of me, you could slip away, get back to your family and tell mine that I'm safe—"
+I'll get out when we're caught, right?
+You could go ahead of me.
+As long as you didn't say anything about the circus, you could slip away and he wouldn't care; you could get back to your family and tell mine that I'm safe—"

 "But that would be a lie, wouldn't it?" she challenged, removing herself from his grasp.
 "You're not safe."

 "I'm plenty safe," he argued.
 "He feeds us and clothes us, gives us a place to sleep.
 Aside from making us perform in a circus and, well, you know, rob places, it's not… so bad."
 He almost winced again, just because he sounded so pathetic.
 "It's not like he beats us or anything.
 Considering he's a ghost-obsessed psychopath, he treats us pretty well."

 "Oh, yeah, the brainwashing, mind control, mental torture, and experiments are really great signs that he cares!"